 You will have your own triggers for getting in the zone, and I’m sure your list will be huge!
 Once you have established what gets you in the zone, you can apply that to one of the tasks on your list.

-So, for instance, if you feel overwhelmed at the amount of homework you have, you might want to try to consider impressing your parents or teacher by getting as much of it done as you can by getting in the zone.
+So, for instance, if you feel overwhelmed by the amount of homework you have, you might want to try to consider impressing your parents or teacher by getting as much of it done as you can by getting in the zone.
 Your list will probably be endless, but the skills you have on your list are probably better than those of someone without an ADHD diagnosis for getting you out of the overwhelm.

 Instead of trying to fit into the world around you, use your skills and superpowers to tackle the most mundane jobs.
 Do them your way, and in your time, no one says that everyone else’s way is the right way.
 Trying to do tasks everyone else’s way is what’s stopping you in your tracks and causing you ADHD overwhelm paralysis where you feel so defeated you get stuck and can’t even make the first small step.